 Foster Swift Business & Tax Law E-blast

-For employers seeking to hire a foreign worker for a “specialty occupation” (generally, a job that requires at least a Bachelor’s degree or its functional equivalent in a particular occupation), an H-1B Employment Visa is an option that may be the perfect fit for your hiring needs.
+For employers seeking to hire a foreign worker for a “specialty occupation” (generally, a job that requires at least a Bachelor’s degree or its functional equivalent in a particular occupation), an H-1B Employment Visa may be the perfect fit for your hiring needs.
 The H-1B Visa includes the following features:

-- duration – H-1B Visas are issued for an initial term of three years, with the option of a three-year extension;
+1. Duration – H-1B Visas are issued for an initial term of three years, with the option of a three-year extension.

-- dual intent – the visa holder can have temporary or permanent intent to reside in the U.S.; this allows some flexibility as it permits the visa holder to at some point pursue permanent residency both without leaving the U.S. and without violating his or her temporary visa status;
+2. Dual Intent – The visa holder can have a temporary or permanent intent to reside in the U.S.; this allows some flexibility as it permits the visa holder to pursue permanent residency both without leaving the U.S. and without violating his or her temporary visa status.

-- portability – in the event of a change of employment, an H-1B can be transferred to a different employer.
+4. Portability – In the event of a change of employment, an H-1B can be transferred to a different employer.

-If you have any questions regarding immigration visas, please contact a Foster Swift immigration law attorney.
+If you have any questions regarding immigration visas or the electronic registration process, please contact a Foster Swift immigration law attorney.